Graduate Diploma in Radio and Podcasting

 This program produces creative radio and podcast professionals capable of shaping the future of the Australian radio and podcast industry.

-Is the Graduate Diploma in Radio and Podcasting: Full-Time right for you?
+Is the Graduate Diploma in Radio and Podcasting right for you?

 During the program, you will have the opportunity to collaborate to produce up to four major live broadcasts.
 You will have the opportunity to experiment with a variety of formats.
 You’ll develop advanced craft practices in announcing, audio production, program producing, writing, news, voiceover, music directing, online and digital content, podcasting, marketing and integration.
 All students will be offered a professional placement in their final semester.